 2 to 4 drops in an oil burner or vaporiser, 1-2 drops into a bath.

 10 to 25 drops per 100ml of carrier oil.

-Kunzea essential oil has a unqiue combination of compounds, alpha-pinene, 1,8 cineole, globulol, viridifloral, bicyclogermacrene which can address infection and tired muscles and joints.
+Kunzea essential oil has a unqiue combination of compounds, alpha-pinene, 1,8 cineole, globulol, viridifloral, bicyclogermacrene which can address tired muscles and joints.